-Below is an overview of where the MHDO Data Warehouse resides and the system protections that are in place to protect and secure the MHDO hospital and claims data.
+Below is an overview of where the MHDO Data Warehouse resides and the system protections that are in place to protect and secure all data that the MHDO receives through its online systems.

-The NORC Data Enclave complies with the following federal compliance guidance:
+The NORC Data Enclave complies with the following federal guidance for Information Technology Systems:

 The NORC Data Enclave IT Security Plan is fully compliant with the Federal Information Security Management Act, provisions of mandatory Federal Information Processing Standards (FIPS), and meets all of NIST’s IT, data, system and physical security requirements.
 In addition to internal NORC confidentiality and ethics statements, all NORC Data Enclave employees must sign project specific Nondisclosure Agreements as specified in Commerce Acquisition Regulation (CAR) 1352.209-72, Restrictions against Disclosures.
-NORC is in compliance with DOC IT Security Program Policy, section 4.5 and the NIST IT Security Management Handbook, including section 8.3 regarding policy on rules of behavior.
+NORC complies with the NIST IT Security Management Handbook, including section 8.3 regarding policy on rules of behavior.
 The NIST Policy on IT Resources Access and Use must be followed for rules of behavior for this system.
-The NORC Data Enclave is subject to the DoC IT Security Program Policy and Minimum Implementation Standards along with the IT security laws and federal regulations including:
+The NORC Data Enclave is subject to Minimum Implementation Standards along with the IT security laws and federal regulations set forth in:

 NORC holds the following insurance policies and coverage with an accredited insurance carrier.